WOOD ID POSTER:

 another small piece with 3 views --- side view, side view with water sprayed on it, and view showing end grain.
 The end grain pic shows how the freshly cut wood is lighter than than which has been exposed for a while.

 one end of a long plank and closeup.
-The other, much less figured, end is directly below
+The other, much less figured, end is directly below.
+The orange color on these is correct.

 the other end of the same plank as directly above, and closeup